krbuettner/krbuettner.github.io/_pages/about.md

 ## Recent News

+**04-2024** One paper has been accepted to the What is Next in Multimodal Foundation Models?
+Workshop (MMFM) at CVPR 2024.

 **02-2024** One paper has been accepted to the IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR) 2024.

 **10-2023** One paper has been accepted to the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2024.